 We define ourselves moment by moment by remembering who we were a minute earlier, a week earlier, a month earlier, and so on.
-If we woke up tomorrow and had no memories, how would we think about ourselves?
-(For a fascinating look at how you might feel about your identity after the loss of long-term memory, see Umberto Eco’s The Mysterious Flame of Queen Loanna perfectly describes the scene, where Yambo has lost his episodic memory following a stroke, and struggles to know who he is.
+If you woke up tomorrow and had no memories, how would you think about yourself?
+Umberto Eco’s The Mysterious Flame of Queen Loanna perfectly describes the scene, where Yambo has lost his episodic memory following a stroke, and struggles to know who he is.
 He can remember everything he’s ever read, which as an antiquarian book dealer, is extensive; but none of what he has read helps him to understand who he is.

-- Emotions are physiological states – physical processes and reactions that happen in the body in response to external and internal experiences (i.e. racing heart before public speaking, or racing heart when thinking about having to speak in public)
+Emotions are physiological states: they are physical processes and reactions that happen in the body in response to external and internal experiences (i.e. racing heart before public speaking, or racing heart when thinking about having to speak in public)

-- Thoughts are the mental labels, categories and arrangements with which we organize our experiences.
+Thoughts are mental labels: categories and arrangements with which we organize our experiences.
 Once we have an emotion and feeling experience, we label it consciously or unconsciously, and put it somewhere in our mind.
-(This is where the thought “I feel scared” would arise).
-It is rather obvious that the stronger our emotional and feelings experience, the more vivid the resulting thought will be, and the more “space” it is likely to take up in your short- and long-term mental arrangement (in your self-identity).
-Keep this in mind as it will be an important aspect of understanding the dysfunctional loop of carried emotions and how to fix it.
+(This is where the thought “I am scared” would arise).
+The stronger our emotional and feelings experience, the more vivid the resulting thought will be, and the more “space” it takes up in your short- and long-term mental arrangement ( and in your self-identity).

 When you consider any moment of your life, you can imagine that one of three processes has happened: